 Police operation in France after reports of armed man on the run

-A large search operation involving elite forces and helicopters was under way in France's southern Dordogne region on Saturday after a man was reported having shot at police officers, France Info reported.
+PARIS (Reuters) -A large search operation involving elite forces and helicopters was under way in France’s southern Dordogne region on Sunday after a man was reported having shot at police officers, France Info reported.

 The Dordogne prefecture on Twitter urged inhabitants of Le Lardin-Saint-Lazare to stay at home until further notice.